 As old and hacker-cliché as it may be, IRC remains RPIESC's most active communications platform for current members and alumni alike.

 In order to use and chat over IRC, you need to install an IRC Client.
 Below is a list of typical IRC clients for the common platforms.
-Pick one (or use whatever you're comfortable with) and follow/google for any of associated instructions to get it installed.
+Choose one and follow the relevant installation instructions.

 Once you're connected to our server, join the main channel using the command below.

-If things seem quiet or nobody responds to you within a minute or two, we're probably out and about.
-Just leave IRC open in the background and I guarantee you'll hear from someone soon enough.
+If things seem quiet or nobody responds to you within a minute or two, we are probably out and about.
+Just leave IRC open in the background and you will hear from someone soon enough.